apache/skywalking/docs/en/ui/README.md

 Follow the `Official Dashboards` menu to explore all default dashboards on their ways to monitor different tech stacks.

+## Dynamic Menu

+The system contains all menu items by default.
+Dynamic menu is used to simplify the display of these items.
+If the specified entity information does not exist in the current monitoring, the corresponding menu item would not be displayed.

+**Notice: If the service has just been started, it may not be able to display the items promptly.
+They would appear after a short delay.
+For more details, please refer to the "uiMenuRefreshInterval" configuration item in the [backend settings](../setup/backend/configuration-vocabulary.md).**

 ## Custom Dashboard

 Besides official dashboards, **Dashboards** provide customization capabilities to end-users to add new tabs/pages/widgets, and